Here at Yodel, we will keep you updated with the necessary information and guidance, and work with you to ensure you are post-Brexit prepared.

 Shipments to Northern Ireland

-- Shipments to NI will be carried out by our international delivery partners DG International, using their Pro Carrier software
+NI customs declarations will be carried out by our international delivery partners DG International, using their Pro Carrier software

 Shipments to Europe, including ROI